 - You must remember that just because it’s a feast, it’s not an excuse to eat crap food.
 You shouldn’t let Harvey’s sponsor this feast.

 - Try to load up on almonds and whey protein.
 You’re allowed to have some almonds here and there along with a scoop of protein.

 - You can eat live foods during the day.

 You can even read about my experiment with eating for four hours daily.

 Please remember that consistency is key.
 The first few days your body won’t know how to react.
 You might feel low on energy, be stuck on the toilet, or just feel like ordering a pulled pork poutine.
 You have to stick with it.

-Go and drastically change WHEN you eat and see what happens.
+Change WHEN you eat and see what happens.